meilisearch/specifications/text/0124-documents-api.md

 List all documents of a Meilisearch index.

-The query parameters `offset` and `limit` permit to browse through all documents of an index.
+The query parameters `offset` and `limit` permit browsing through all documents of an index.

-Documents are ordered by Meilisearch depending on the hash of their id.
+Meilisearch orders documents depending on the hash of their id.

 ##### 3.1.1.1.
 Path Parameters